selabhvl/dat250public/expassignments/expass4.md

 ### Experiment 2: REST API for TODO-items

-Keep working with the repository from experiment 1.
+Keep working with the forked repository from experiment 1 and also impor the maven project located in **todos**.
-Go into the todos folder located in https://github.com/selabhvl/dat250-sparkjava-counter/tree/master/todos and import the project as a maven project, such that there are no compile errors and you can run the testsuite **TodoAPITest**.
+After importing run the testsuite **TodoAPITest**.
+The tests should run but fail for now.

 Use the Spark/Java framework to implement a REST API for Todo-items that enables CRUD operations and uses JSON for the representation of todo resources.
 We have implemented a set of test cases for the REST API.
 Your job is to implement the API such that all test cases pass **without** changing them.